sedwin928/open-gsa-redesign/_apidocs/exclusion-api.md

 **Expected Result**

-API response consists of Sections, Sub-sections and Tags underneath each of the Sections or Sub-sections
+API response consists of Sections, Sub-sections and Tags underneath each of the Sections or Sub-sections.
+There are a few placeholder elements that return ‘Currently Not Available’ until they are made available in the database.

 | Section/Sub-section/Tag | Type | Description |
 | ---- | ---- | ----------- |